 - The primary keyboard, which is represented by the labels on the key faces.
-For example, +, (7), ENTER, (TAN), and ▲ are all keys on the primary keyboard. - The left-shift keyboard, which is activated by pressing the key on the primary keyboard.
+For example, +, (7, ENTER), (TAN), and ▲ are all keys on the primary keyboard. - The left-shift keyboard, which is activated by pressing the key on the primary keyboard.
 A left-shift key is orange and located above and to the left of its associated primary key.
-To execute ASIN, for example, you press the key followed by the associated SIN key. - The right-shift keyboard, which is activated by pressing the right keyboard.
+To execute ASIN, for example, you press the key followed by the associated SIN key. - The right-shift keyboard, which is activated by pressing the right weyboard.
 A right-shift key is blue and located above and to the right of its associated primary key.
-To execute →NUM, for example, you press the right key followed by the associated EVAL key. - The alpha keyboard, which is activated by pressing the key on the primary keyboard.
+To execute →NUM, for example, you press the right wey followed by the associated EVAL key. - The alpha keyboard, which is activated by pressing the a key on the primary keyboard.
 An alpha key is white and located to the right of its associated primary key.
 Alpha keys are all capital letters.
-To generate N, for example, you press followed by the associated STO key.
-When the alpha keyboard is active, the number pad retains its numerical operations. - The alpha left-shift keyboard, which is activated by pressing a and then ← on the primary keyboard.
+To generate N, for example, you press a followed by the associated STO key.
+When the alpha keyboard is active, the number pad retains its numerical operations. - The alpha left-shift keyboard, which is activated by pressing and then for the primary keyboard.
 Alpha left-shift characters are primarily lowercase letters, along with some special characters.
-To type n, for example, you press a, then ←, and then STO.
-(Alpha left-shift characters are not shown on the keyboard.) - The alpha right-shift keyboard, which is activated by pressing α and then right on the primary keyboard.
+To type n, for example, you press a, then f, and then STO.
+(Alpha left-shift characters are not shown on the keyboard.) - The alpha right-shift keyboard, which is activated by pressing @ and then on the primary keyboard.
 Alpha right-shift characters are Greek letters and other special characters.
-To generate λ , for example, you press α , then right, and then NXT.
+To generate $\lambda$ , for example, you press @, then , and then [NXT].
 (Alpha right-shift characters are not shown on the keyboard.)